Nebula-Block-Data/docs/Referral/Overview.md

 ## Referral Commission Tiers

-Referrers earn commissions based on the total spending of their referees.
+Referrers (user making the referral) earn commissions based on the total spending of their referees (user being referred by the referrer).
 The commission structure is as follows:

 | Tier | Referees' Total Spend | Serverless Endpoint Commission | Compute Commission |
 |------|-----------------------|--------------------------------|--------------------|